 We are so grateful to have completed 5 years in 2019.

-As part of honoring this milestone we are making a senbazuru (1,000 paper cranes).
-Drawing inspiration from the beautiful Japanese tradition of making 1,000 paper cranes to make a wish or to celebrate special occasions, we have created our version of this practice.
+As part of honoring this milestone we made a senbazuru—1,000 origami paper cranes.
+Drawing inspiration from the beautiful Japanese tradition of making 1,000 paper cranes to make a wish or to celebrate special occasions, we created our version of this practice.

-On the plain colored side (which would be inside the crane and not visible once the crane has been folded) optionally please feel free to pencil in your name.
+On the plain colored side (which would be inside the crane and not visible once the crane has been folded) optionally pencil in your name.
 And if you feel so moved dedicate it by holding an intention when you make the crane or write on the plain side someone or something that is dear to you at this time.

-For example, you could dedicate it to the well-being of our planet, country, our area, a cause that is precious to you, a loved one, yourself, a specific area or community that is currently experiencing war, wildfires, typhoons or earthquakes.
-We have also used it as a way to express gratitude for something or someone.
+For example, you could dedicate it to the well-being of our planet, country, our area, a cause that is precious to you, a loved one, yourself, a specific area or community that is currently experiencing war, wildfires, hurricanes, typhoons or earthquakes.
+We have also used the space to express gratitude for something or someone.

 The origami paper has a printed and a plain-colored side.

 We used beautiful and affordable bulk origami paper made by Tuttle Publishing for our senbazuru.